Mortirolo Pass

 The Mortirolo Pass (Passo del Mortirolo) (el.
 1852 m.) is a high mountain pass in the Alps in Italy.
 Also known as Passo della Foppa, it connects Mazzo di Valtellina (province of Sondrio) and Val Camonica (province of Brescia).
 The road from Mazzo di Valtellina is one of the most demanding climbs in professional road bicycle racing, having been used in the Giro d'Italia stage race many times.

-In May 2004, while training in Italian Alps, Lance Armstrong said that it was the hardest climb he had ever ridden.
+In May 2004, while training in the Italian Alps, Lance Armstrong said that it was the hardest climb he had ever ridden.

 Details of the climb

 The mountain pass can be climbed from four different starting points, although the road departing from Mazzo di Valtellina is the most famous and only twice the Giro d'Italia climbed the mountain from alternative sides.